dankuck/dankuck.github.io/_posts/2019-09-06-laravel-collection-dot-notation.md

 draft:
 ---

-When working with nested structures in Laravel's Collection class, several of its methods allow you to use a short-hand to access the nested values.
+When working with nested structures in Laravel's <a href="https://laravel.com/docs/5.8/collections">Collection</a> class, several of its methods allow you to use a short-hand to access the nested values.

 Here's an example with some nested structures.
 We just want one part of each.